amoretspero/snuplc/README.md

 **2016-05-30 12:06 KST**
 Compilation success.
 Added <code>int size = 4;</code> line at <code>backend.cpp</code>.
 May need fix at later.
 For <code>CTacReference</code>, its prototype has been changed to take two arguments, so added original array's symbol for second argument.

+**2016-05-31 14:52 KST**
+Changed reference compiler with bugfixed one.
+Added function prologue and epilogue.